You must select one option from the medical choices available with your first 31 days after hire.

 - Part-time/Half-time employees - $125.00

-This payment is made on the second paycheck of each month, and is subject to taxes.
-You can still enroll in dental, but there is no incentive payment for opting-out of dental coverage.
+You can still enroll in a dental plan, but there is no payment for opting-out of dental coverage.

-Opt-Out incentives are not paid during any period you are in unpaid status.
+You are not eligible for an Opt-Out payments during any period you are in unpaid status.

 How To Sign Up